German military rifles: Infanteriegewehr M71, 1871 Mauser

-During 1870–71 trials with many different rifles took place; the "M1869 Bavarian Werder" was the Mausers' chief competitor.
+During 1870–71 trials with many different rifles took place; the M1869 Bavarian Werder was the Mauser's chief competitor.
 The Mauser was provisionally adopted at the end of 1871 pending the development of an appropriate safety.
 It was adopted by the German Empire, excluding Bavaria.
-The action was not based on its predecessor, the Dreyse needle-gun, which had been in service for 30 years.
+The action was not based on its predecessor, the Dreyse needle gun, which had been in service for 30 years.

-The Gewehr 71 is a conventional-looking bolt-action single-shot rifle that uses black-powder cartridges.
+The Gewehr 71 is a conventional-looking bolt-action single-shot rifle that uses black powder cartridges.
 The action included only a bolt guide rib as its single locking lug, locking forward of the receiving bridge.
 The now well-recognized Mauser "wing"-type safety lever was developed for the Gewehr 71.
 The cartridge was a metallic 11 × 60R bottlenecked case, holding a charge of 77 gr of black powder, capped with a 386 gr round-tipped bullet.

 Infanteriegewehr M71/84, Gew.
 71/84

 The Russo-Turkish War impressed upon European powers the importance of repeating rifles.
 The Mauser brothers had been improving the Gewehr 71 design while fulfilling contracts with Serbia.
-In 1881 Kaiser Wilhelm was impressed by a prototype of a Gewehr 71 that featured an eight-round tubular magazine under the barrel, which was loaded while the action was open.
+In 1881, Kaiser Wilhelm was impressed by a prototype of a Gewehr 71 that featured an eight-round tubular magazine under the barrel, which was loaded while the action was open.
 The bullet was slightly flattened, to reduce the chance of jamming or the detonation of primers in the tube.

 There was a lever on the receiver that isolated the magazine, so that the rifle could be fired and loaded one shot at a time, keeping the magazine in reserve.